 The following figure shows the example model.

-In this example, you will learn how to run a Simulink model, tune parameters and log data in External mode.
+In this example, you will learn how to run a Simulink model, tune parameters and log data.

 Set up the hardware

 Connect the ARM Cortex-based VEX Microcontroller to the computer using a USB A-A Cable.
 The connection should automatically enable serial connection between the Microcontroller and the host computer.

 2. In the Modeling tab, click Model Settings.
 In the Configuration Parameters dialog box, navigate to the Hardware Implementation pane.

 3. Select Hardware board as ARM Cortex-based Vex Microcontroller and click Apply.

 4. In the Simulink model, go to Simulation tab and specify a desired value for the Stop time.
 Specify the stop time as 'inf' to run the model continuously on the target hardware.